New Student Orientation & Registration FAQs

 2. Do I need to RSVP for Orientation?

-You do not have to register for orientation unless you need special accommodations.
-If you require accommodations such as an interpreter, enlarged print or auxillary aids to attend, please contact the Office of Disability Services at: (252) 493-7557.
+All new students planning to attend orientation must complete the orientation registration form in their personal "myPittCC" account.
+If you require accommodations such as an interpreter, enlarged print or secondary aids to attend, please contact the Office of Disability Services at: (252) 493-7557.
 A minimum of two weeks notice is required.
 Personal aides and transportation are not provided.

 3. Are all new students required to attend an Orientation session?